MatheusJCastro/meafs/README.md

 git clone https://github.com/MatheusJCastro/meafs.git
 ```

-After cloning, you can install it with pip or run without any installation at all (see the [Usage - Without Installation](<#without-installation>) section).
+After cloning, you can install it with pip or run without any installation at all (see the [Basic Usage - Without Installation](<#without-installation>) section).

 To build the package and install it with pip from the source, first install the `build` package: